About the Major

 Accredited by the National Association of Schools of Music, SUNY Oneonta’s music industry program will prepare you for careers in a variety of fields in the music, media and entertainment industries, including management, marketing, promotion, merchandising, publishing, production and performance.

 The curriculum includes specialized music industry studies in the recording industry, entertainment industry business affairs, intellectual property law, music products, music theory, performance and history/literature.
-You'll also take courses from the School of Economics and Business on topics such as business law, marketing, management and accounting.
+You'll also take courses from the School of Liberal Arts and Business on topics such as business law, marketing, management and accounting.
 Internships, field experience and several related minors—audio production with Pro Tools certification, performance, music theory and music literature—allow you to tailor the program to your interests.

 Music industry majors gain hands-on experience with recording hardware and software used by professional recording studios all over the world.
 Facilities include four studios for recording and post production, a fiber optics system that allows simultaneous recordings from multiple spaces in the Fine Arts Center, two digital keyboard/MIDI/theory labs equipped with sequencing and recording capabilities, and a large library of sampled sounds.
-Software includes Pro Tools, Reason, Live, Garageband and Practice Musica.
+Software includes Pro Tools, Reason, Live, GarageBand and Practice Musica.

 Special Talent Admissions

 Auditions are not a requirement for acceptance into the music industry program.
 However, prospective music industry majors who wish to have their talent considered during the admissions process may submit a special talent application as a supplement to the regular application.